Plan your Business Exit

 Maximizing after tax business proceeds on death

 The result is that through insurance you may be able to reduce capital gains taxes at death.
-And this reduction in taxes can be greater than a plan to simply redeem company shares at death.
+This reduction in taxes can be greater than a plan to simply redeem company shares at death.
 The sooner you plan for this, the cheaper your cost of insurance.

 Are there holes in your business exit plans?